 The government’s information sharing advice for safeguarding practitioners includes 7 ‘golden rules’ for sharing information, and will support staff who have to make decisions about sharing information.

-Confidentiality is also addressed in this policy with respect to record keeping in section 12, and allegations of abuse against staff in section 11
+Confidentiality is also addressed in this policy with respect to record keeping in section 12, and allegations of abuse against staff in section 11.

 In this section, any reference to the DSL will mean both lead and all deputy safeguarding leads.